OlegZee/Suave.OAuth/README.md

 loginData contains access_token generated for your oauth provider session.
 However library does not support this key renewal (e.g. Google's one expires in one hour).
 Anyway whenever you want to extract more data from provider you should do it right after login.

+### API change in 0.7.0
+The signature of authorize function was changed in 0.7.x, now it expects you will provide authorization redirect url.
+In prior version the attempt to build it authomatically was made which is however impossible in general case such as using server proxy or docker.

 ## Customizing queries
 While defining configs you could define: